s-kust/stocks-data-backend/README.md

 1. The state machine of medium complexity.
 It uses `map`.
 Also, it catches and handles errors that may occur in Lambda functions.
 See its definition in the `/src/state_machine.json` file.
 2. Integration of the state machine into the AWS CloudFormation template.
 3. Passing environment variables to AWS Lambda functions through the AWS CloudFormation template.
-4. How to filter files in the S3 buclet by name, as well as by the date and time of their last update - see the `create-tickers-df-from-spreadsheet` function.
+4. How to filter files in the S3 buclet by name, as well as by the date and time of their last update.
+See the functions `create-tickers-df-from-spreadsheet` and `import-all-row-tickers`.
 5. In the `create-tickers-df-from-spreadsheet` function, working with a Google Spreadsheet document using the `gspread` library.
 6. The function `import-all-row-tickers` receives seveal kinds of data from Alpha Vantage through its API.
 It carefully validates the obtained data before transferring it for further processing.
+7. The system pauses in order not to send requests to Alpha Vantage API too often and not to exceed the allowed limit.
+This logic is implemented in the state machine and not inside the Lambda functions.
-7. The function `create_charts` uses the `mplfinance` library to draw the candlestick and line charts.
+8. The function `create_charts` uses the `mplfinance` library to draw the candlestick and line charts.

-When using the AWS Secrets Manager, a problem with the secret value may arise.
+When using the AWS Secrets Manager, a problem with the obtained secret value may arise.
 It is solved by the following code:
 ```python
 get_secret_value_response = secrets_client.get_secret_value(SecretId=SECRET_NAME)
 secret = get_secret_value_response['SecretString']